HTML image tag

 No matter if it’s a live website or if you’re working locally on your computer, the ultimate process is the same for inserting images into your HTML document.

-However, if this guide looks complex at any point, don’t worry because I will also show you video instructions.
+However, if this guide looks complex at any point, don’t worry because I will also show you everything in action in the video instructions.

 How to insert an image in HTML?